Last Updated on

 Occoneechee Mountain State Natural Area

 We already mentioned the awesome Hillsborough for its Riverwalk, but Occoneechee Mountain is another reason to visit.
-The Overlook Trail (.8 miles) connects to the Mountain Loop Trail (2.2 Miles) and will take you to a nice peak.
+The Overlook Trail (0.1 miles, Yellow Circle) connects to the Mountain Loop Trail (2.2 miles, Red Circle) and will take you to a nice peak.

 From there, you can see the Eno River below.
 Also, you can walk down and check out a quarry and stare up at the peak.
 This place is special in many ways.
 Another reason is the animals and tree species that you’ll see, which are typically found in the mountains.